-Selection of the Adler Modular Head neck length as well as the selected Adler femoral hip stem is performed with the aid of trial implants provided in the corresponding Adler Instrumentation Set.
-The correct use of these components is clearly described in the relevant product literature corresponding with the femoral hip stem being implanted.
+Selection of the Adler Modular Head neck length as well as the EndoFit femoral stem is performed with the aid of trial implants provided in the EndoFit/ModuLoc Instrument Set.

-Prior to wound closure, any exposed bone cement and bone residue should be removed.
-Bone cement particles and pieces of bone that find their way into the gliding surfaces of the implant are known to cause abnormal (third body) wear that could lead to early failure and the need for revision surgery.
+Prior to wound closure, all exposed bone cement and bone residue should be removed.
+Bone cement particles and pieces of bone that find their way into the gliding surfaces of the implant are known to cause abnormal wear that could lead to early failure and the need for revision surgery.

 Note: Modular implant components made by different manufacturers may not be compatible with one another.
-Combining modular implant components of different manufacturers, in the absence of specific prior manufacturer confirmation, is not permitted.
+Combining modular implant components of different manufacturers, in the absence of specific manufacturer confirmation, is not permitted.